 - Limiting the amount of alcohol you drink

-Your blood pressure treatment goal should be less than 130/80 mm Hg if:
+You should aim for a blood pressure treatment goal of less than 130/80 mm Hg if:

 - You're a healthy adult age 65 or older

-- You're a healthy adult younger than age 65 with a 10 percent or higher risk of developing cardiovascular disease in the next 10 years
+- You're a healthy adult younger than age 65 with a 10% or higher risk of developing cardiovascular disease in the next 10 years

 - You have chronic kidney disease, diabetes or coronary artery disease